 The I-130A is filed with the family sponsorship form in a single application package, which is sent to one address.
 That address depends on where you live and whether you’re filing just a family sponsorship form (officially called a “standalone” I-130) or a family sponsorship form with a green card application, or Form I-485 (officially called a “concurrent filing”).
 USCIS provides a chart listing the appropriate address for each scenario.

 Boundless prints out all your forms and documents, assembled precisely how the government prefers.
 We mail the whole package to your doorstep, ready for you to sign and send to the correct government address.
-We even provide the envelope and cover the shipping fee.
 Ready to start?

 According to the official I-130A instructions, you must provide a complete address and employment history for the past five years — without any gaps.
 That can be challenging for people who haven’t kept perfect records of their previous addresses and jobs (most people don’t), especially when they cover a period of five years.
 You’re lucky if you’ve lived and worked in the same place that whole time.